lynsei/dockistry/docs-why.use.this.md

 # why use dockistry?
 > "It is not our intention to create another tool or package manager, but rather... we intend to create a strategy engine and a community that contributes to it."

-- The developers of Dockistry have created it for developing websites and mobile apps using a single codebase.
+Dockistry was created specifically for developing and deploying fullstack solutions for:
+- websites and web-apps
+- mobile apps for iOS, Android, and Windows
+- desktop software for Linux, Darwin, and Windows

+For each fullstack 'strategy' we require:
+- a single code base for 'end to end' (E2E) development
+- unit-testing and multi-platform devtools architectures
+- continuous integration and delivery support
+- horizontal scalability

-- Dockistry organizes [web components](https://github.com/forktheweb/dockistry/blob/master/docs-componentry.md),  [frameworks](https://github.com/forktheweb/dockistry/blob/master/docs-frameworks.md), [databases](https://github.com/forktheweb/dockistry/blob/master/docs-database.md), and other [shiny-things](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) our experts find useful.
+Dockistry organizes [web components](https://github.com/forktheweb/dockistry/blob/master/docs-componentry.md),  [frameworks](https://github.com/forktheweb/dockistry/blob/master/docs-frameworks.md), [databases](https://github.com/forktheweb/dockistry/blob/master/docs-database.md), and other [shiny-things](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) our experts find useful.

 > Why clone hundreds of git repositories searching for an end-to-end solution?